AbiVavilala/Falsk-Applicqation/README.md

 -  Systemd is a boot manager for Linux.
 We are using it to restart gunicorn if the EC2 restarts or reboots for some reason.

-We create a ```bash <projectname>.service file in the /etc/systemd/system folder ```, and specify what would happen to gunicorn when the system reboots.
+We create a ``` <projectname>.service file in the /etc/systemd/system folder ```, and specify what would happen to gunicorn when the system reboots.

 We will be adding 3 parts to systemd Unit file — Unit, Service, Install